Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking

-However, the non-NC approach proposed by~\cite{Soheil16} is focused on ATS in isolation and thus it is not applicable and cannot be extended to combinations of traffic shapers.
+However, the non-NC approach proposed by~\cite{Soheil16} is focused on ATS in isolation, and thus it is not applicable and cannot be extended to combinations of traffic shapers.
 Hence, in this paper, we consider the Network Calculus approach for evaluating various traffic shapers and their combinations.
-In the following, all the evaluation results are based on the Network Calculus approach introduced in this article.
+All the following evaluation results are based on the Network Calculus approach introduced in this article.